Dear.M: Men's Dormitory Room 203

-Park Ha-neul (22) is a 3rd year student in the Department of Computer Science (Enrolled in 2018).
+Park Ha-neul (22) is a 3rd-year student in the Department of Computer Science (Enrolled in 2018).
 His dream is to become a game developer.
 He is an honorary public relations ambassador and the other half of Seoyeon University's official 'Magnet Couple' along with Seo Ji-min.
 He is blunt and straight-forward, but a sweet boyfriend who enjoys taking photos of his girlfriend of 9 months.
 Since the beginning of their relationship, many things have happened.
-With the recent death of his father last winter, he comes to realize that in his first two years of university, he did not have clear goals and was just going through life messily.
+With the recent death of his father last winter, he came to realize that in his first two years of university, he did not have clear goals and was just going through life messily.
 So, in the second semester of his third year, he boldly transferred to the Department of Computer Science to pursue his dream of becoming a game developer.
 Many people around him are against it, but since he has the support of Ji-min, he feels that everything will turn out well.
 However, he doesn't realize his new major will be so difficult.